s1290176/authorshipanalysis/README.md

 **Step3:** The result is shown in the *result.txt* with the value of log-likelihood function for each *known text*.

-Note: The result already shown from the beginning is by the example of previous Step2.
+Note: The result already shown from the beginning is by the example of Step2.

 ## Reference